Vyral/jason-daniels/_posts/2021-02-22-how-can-you-buy-and-sell-simultaneously.md

 <br>In this current seller’s market, buying and selling a home at the same time can be a little tricky.
 I’m here today with some tips to help you succeed if you’re in a position where you need to buy and sell.
 It can be difficult navigating a move with so many moving parts and pieces.

 The first thing you should know is that **contingent offers are no longer viable**.
 They may have worked in past markets, but they don't in this seller’s market.
-With most sellers receiving multiple offers and selling over list price with no contingencies, it puts buyers who need to sell first in a predicament because they have their money tied up through their home’s equity.
+With most sellers receiving multiple offers and selling over list price with no contingencies, it puts buyers who need to sell first in a predicament because they have their money tied up in their home’s equity.

 There are a few different ways to buy and sell simultaneously.
 The first option is the most traditional.
 We’ll sell your home first, close on it, and use that cash to buy your new home.
 This very well could mean two moves in this market.